JosephLamacchia123/Content/README.md

       ng serve --open (This will start a NodeJs server to run the application and the --open flag will open the webpage in your browser)

+ ## Scripts

+ 1.)
+DeployLambda.sh <PathToLambdaFolder> <NameOfLambdaFunction>
+     This Script will deploy your local lambda code to AWS.